-You want to engage a foreign employee.
+You would like to employ a foreign national.
 Your employee is already in the Netherlands or he/she is still in the foreign country.
 On this page you can read what you need to arrange for your foreign employee.

 The information on this page does not apply for employing employees with the nationality of an EU/EEA Member State or Switzerland.
 The free movement of persons applies to them.
 So they are free to work in the Netherlands.